syl20bnr/spacemacs/README.md

 Spacemacs currently requires manual updates using the following procedure:

-1. Update Emacs packages.
+1. Update Emacs packages using the `Update Spacemacs` link on the starting page
-  1. Open the package list using `<SPC> a P` or `M-x paradox-list-packages`
-  2. Mark all packages for updating by pressing `U`, and
-  3. install them with `x`.

-  [See the documentation][using_package_buf] for more information about how to use the package list.

 2. Close Emacs and update the git repository: